-The ULDA Act defines ecological sustainability as a balance that integrates:
+Ecological sustainability is a balance that integrates:

 - " protection of ecological processes and natural systems - " economic development - " maintenance of the cultural, economic, physical and social wellbeing of people and communities.

 The achievement of ecological sustainability is required by the land use plan and can lead to reduced development and housing costs, including ongoing living costs.
 Energy, transport, water and access to services are major cost burdens on all household budgets.
 The land use plan is supported by guidelines which provides development standards to ensure the minimization of adverse impacts on ecological processes and natural systems.
 The infrastructure plan identifies the key infrastructure required with standards set by the applicable guideline.